 '''

-privacyidea.lib.token.get_otp (serial, current_time=None)
+privacyidea.lib.token.get_otp(serial, current_time=None)

 '''

 This function returns the current OTP value for a given Token.
 The tokentype needs to support this function. if the token does not support getting the OTP value, a -2 is returned.
+If the token could not be found, ResourceNotFoundError is raised.

-- serial serial number of the token - current_time (datetime) a fake servertime for testing of TOTP token
+- serial serial number of the token - current_time (datetime) a fake servertime for testing of TOTP token privacyidea.lib.token.get_realms_of_token(serial, only_first_realm=False)